Japan KYUSHU Tourist | Travel Agency in Fukuoka specializing in Kyushu tours

 Takeo & Ureshino

-Takeo, boasting a 1,200-year history, is located in western Saga, while
+Takeo boasts a 1,200-year history in western Saga, while

-Ureshino is a renowned hot spring resort in the southwestern part of
+nearby Ureshino is a renowned hot spring resort famous for

 Arita